code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 And more important: **when to use it?**

-Then you’re in the right place.
+Then you're in the right place.

-Because today I’m going to show you a detailed example.
+Because today I'm going to show you a detailed example.

-Let’s do this!
+Let's do this!

 ## What is a Spring Batch Tasklet?